Build Your Brand: There’s an App for That!

 • The programming framework used by app developers must be flexible and provide endless opportunities

-• The interface end users interact with must be swift and simple to use
+• The interface that end users interact with must be swift and simple to use

-Take one browse around the Apple iPhone4 and you’ll witness just how all of the above have been ticked off with a massive marker pen!
+Take a browse around the Apple iPhone 4 and you’ll witness just how all of the above have been ticked off with a massive marker pen!

 Steve Jobs confessed that Microsoft’s success had been built on the “strong relationships it had made”.
-It’s no wonder then, why Apple is endlessly trying to develop interesting and practical apps, whilst also building relationships with its third party app developers.
+It’s no wonder, then, that Apple is endlessly trying to develop interesting and practical apps, whilst also building relationships with its third-party app developers.
 Apple has designed every feature of their mobile devices with the consumer in mind.

-Apple rewards app developers by giving them a massive 70% of all revenue made by the application and only 30% goes to the Apple store.
-Apple protects successfully submitted apps by rejecting future ones that mimic it, thus safeguarding the developer’s revenue streams and brand.
+Apple rewards app developers by giving them a massive 70% of all revenue made by the application, and only 30% goes to the Apple Store.
+Apple protects successfully submitted apps by rejecting future ones that mimic them, thus safeguarding the developer’s revenue streams and brand.

 Smartphones are paving the way for online interaction, engagement and entertainment.
 Online browsing via mobile devices is looking to surpass pc browsing by 2014, which demonstrates the sheer enormity in the shift by consumer’s to adopt this new technology.